lomonaco91/star-wars-portal-NGCLI/star-wars-portal/README.md

 >>>-ng server (server started at localhost:4200)

--After that an application directory was created  with its respective files
+-After that an application directory was created  with its respective files;

 -Using the command ng g or ng generate, was created the required components to develop the app: